Attendance and Absence Reporting Procedures

-11. I thought schools got “paid” when kids are out ill/”excused”?
+- I thought schools got “paid” when kids are sick or their absence is excused?

 Schools do NOT receive funding even if the absence is excused.
 This law went into effect in 1998.
 Any absence is a loss of revenue as well as instructional opportunities.